 The fear of intimacy is assigned to far too many problems.
 How about the fear of letting go, being open, being naughty or good, being lusty or adventurous?
-Entering the erotic world can be a powerful, mysterious, and even spiritual experience, and when done within a marriage and with good intention can be very pleasurable and safe.
+Entering the erotic world can be a powerful, mysterious, and even spiritual experience, and when done within marriage and with good intentions can be very pleasurable and safe.
 Safe as long as we realize that fantasy is just that… fantasy!

 Understandably without professional guidance couples fear opening a Pandora’s box.
 We have successfully guided many couples to claim their sexual freedom, increase their fantasy life, and accept the lust that sexual adventure has to offer.
-Most importantly, not feel threatened that in doing so they break the unconsious rules of proper adult sexual behavior.
+Most importantly, not feel threatened that in doing so they break the unconscious rules of proper adult sexual behavior.
 Rather that they feel free to take their marriage to a new level.
 The paradox is in doing so they cement their bond even more.
 It is even more complicated.
 What used to provoke jealousy and anxiety now feeds their libido as couples learn to “bring it home.”

 More than half of the couples we work with have had an affair.
 They are more apt to experiment sexually outside the marriage than within.
 Uncomfortable to let themselves go within the marriage and half committed to a status quo, boring, even puritanical love life… it is no wonder that they feel erotic, lustful, and aroused as they fantasize outside of their marriage.

-Furthermore, it is of little surprise that so many people are infatuated with cybersex, pornography, prositution, phone sex, etc. Like affairs, they offer an outlet for sexual and erotic expression which is depressed within the marital system.
+Furthermore, it is of little surprise that so many people are infatuated with cybersex, pornography, prostitution, phone sex, etc. Like affairs, they offer an outlet for sexual and erotic expression which is depressed within the marital system.

 Couples must learn that their biggest sex organ is between their ears and that it is their brain, or rather their thinking, that sabotages their sexual pleasure.
 “He wouldn’t need fantasy if I were enough for him” is a self-defeating thought and not at all useful.
 Fantasy could be healthy and spouses need to challenge their assumptions that safety is inside their marriage and adventure or excitement lies outside.

-Affairs are often a rebellion to the comfortable and dull life perceived by a spouse.
+Affairs are often a rebellion against the comfortable and dull life perceived by a spouse.
 The crisis that accompanies the affair and “stirs things up” offers an opportunity to go deeper and change the otherwise boring status quo.
 Sex offers a desirable distraction from the everyday stresses of work and family.
 It is a sanctuary that drowns out the anxiety and helplessness echoed by the news of the world around us.
 A spiritual possibility, through connectedness, pleasure, and all its wonder, awe, and mystery.

 It is complicated!
 More often than not couples come to us thinking that they know everything about each other and that they are quite different from each other… like night and day.
-They often leave realizing just how similar they really are in who they are and what they want and how much there is yet to learn about their self, as well as their partner.
+They often leave realizing just how similar they really are in who they are and what they want and how much there is yet to learn about themself, as well as their partner.